-Prerequisites: An A or B in Algebra I (Both Semesters), Geometry or Geometry Honors or concurrent enrollment, teacher recommendation
+Prerequisites: An A or B in Algebra I or Algebra I Honors (both semesters), Geometry or Geometry Honors or concurrent enrollment, and teacher recommendation

 479 Finite Mathematics

 This course is designed for students who wish to maintain their math skills and concepts in preparation for college, but who do not wish to take precalculus or do not intend to pursue a math/science career.
 This course covers stocks, simple and compound interest, annuities, sinking funds, monthly payments, sets, Venn Diagrams, basic probability concepts, conditional probability, Bayes' Theorem, Permutations, Combinations, Bernoulli Trials and Expected Values.
 Optional areas include statistics.